sysdesign-code/dev-sec-ops-demo/README.md

 2) Ensure your Cloud Build Trigger is created.
 Refer back to section "Create a Trigger for Cloud Build" on how to do this.

-3) Since the trigger is already enabled, any changes to your forked/cloned repository will trigger this cloud build deployment.
+3) Since the trigger is already enabled, any updates to your forked/cloned repository will trigger this cloud build deployment.

 4) From your GitHub repo, open up the `cloudbuild.yaml`.
 This is the cloud build configuration file for the "Happy" Docker path.

 5)

 ### II. <b>Run Cloud Build Configuration File for "Vulnerable" Docker Path</b>

 1) Ensure your GitHub Repo is connected as a repository in Cloud Build.
 Refer back to section "Create the GitHub Repository Integration for Cloud Build" on how to do this.

 2) Edit the existing Trigger and update the Cloud Build configuration file location to be: `cloudbuild-vulnerable.yaml`